Jewish–Ukrainian relations in Eastern Galicia: Under German administration

 Due to Nazi antisemitic policies, Ukrainians willing to work in the civil service or state administration often chose to adopt antisemitism in order to become favored by the German overlords.
 Thus, many Ukrainians who before the war had not shown antisemitism or who had even been friendly towards Jews adopted a sort of "circumstantial antisemitism" in order to help their careers and acquire wealth or power in the new administration.
 Ukrainian police, who organized the "Petliura Days" pogrom in Lviv in 1941 which claimed between 2,000 and 5,000 lives, were particularly prone to anti-Jewish activities but were not alone in doing so.
-For example, in Zbarazh Ukrainian students marched through the town singing anti-Jewish slogans before destroying the Jewish cemetery's headstones and a pogrom in the town of Delatyn was organized by a local Ukrainian music teacher.
+For example, in Zbarazh, Ukrainian students marched through the town singing anti-Jewish slogans before destroying the Jewish cemetery's headstones, and a pogrom in the town of Delatyn was organized by a local Ukrainian music teacher.

 The underground Organization of Ukrainian Nationalists (OUN) displayed an ambivalent attitude towards Jews.
 According to German documents, the wartime OUN was willing to either kill or to help Jews depending on what they believed was more politically advantageous to them.
 During the war, the Ukrainian Insurgent Army (UPA), a large underground military force controlled by the OUN, engaged in the ethnic cleansing and killing of Poles and destruction of Polish villages.
 Jews hiding from the Germans with Poles in Polish villages were frequently killed by the UPA along with their Polish saviors, although in at least one case they were spared as the Poles were murdered.
 The UPA, many of whose leaders believed in a link between Jews and Bolsheviks and who saw that Jews tended to join underground Communist partisan groups, also liquidated bands of armed Jews hiding from the Germans in the forests.
-In some cases, they even coordinated their activities with the German.
+In some cases, they even coordinated their activities with the Germans.
 Despite the UPA's involvement in the killing of some Jews, there were cases of Jewish participation within the ranks of the UPA, including fighters and medical personnel.